GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 ![Figure 3: Modelled and observed time-series at offshore gauges, Case B](Gauges_plot_B_default.png)

 Figure 4 compares the modelled and observed runups around the island.
 The SWALS runups are similar to the datasets.
-They are also similar reference FUNWAVE shallow water simulation, except around 200-350 degrees where the SWALS model predicts less runup.
+They are also similar to the reference FUNWAVE shallow water simulation, except around 200-350 degrees where the SWALS model predicts less runup.
 This is due to the different forcings of the FUNWAVE and SWALS models herein; if we run the SWALS model with the analytical forcing (as used in the FUNWAVE model) then it produces runups similar to the FUNWAVE model in this region.

 ![Figure 4: Modelled and observed runup maxima around the island, Case B](Runup_plot_B_default.png)